The Power of Vision

 Now he and his trusty navigator, Prevot, must walk hundreds of miles through one of the most hostile deserts in the world, with hardly any water or sustenance, so that they may live.

 Spoiler alert - they do.
 After four days and hundreds of miles, with only some old coffee, scrounged dew, and a miraculous orange; they drop to the ground in utter exhaustion in front of a Bedouin.
-He feeds them water like camels, the only creatures truly suited to this inhospitable environ.
+He feeds them water like camels, the only creatures truly suited to that inhospitable environ.

-Though Saint-Expurey is an excellent adventure writer, this episode of extreme survival shines on the incredible nascent capacity of the human psyche for vision; whether it be mirage, fantasy or leadership.
-Just on the other side of our creature comforts and hum-drum routines lies an internal world that is waiting to burst forth, given the body is deprived of its normality for long enough.
+Just on the other side of our creature comforts and hum-drum routines lies an internal world that is waiting to burst forth, given the body has been deprived of its normality for long enough.

-Excellence, as Aristotle rightly established, is the ultimate fruition of a being’s innate capacities to the fullest extent possible.
+I'm going to combine two concepts from Plato and Aristotle here so to further explore the nature of vision.
+The Golden Mean will allow us to ascertain where the domain of excellence lies, as well as it’s high and low corrupted versions.
+And excellence, as Plato rightly established, is the ultimate fruition of a being’s innate capacities to the fullest extent possible.
 Synonymous with this would be achieving it’s innate virtu.
 The contrast to the virtue of vision would be the denigration in mirages or it’s decadent manifestation in fantasy.
-Let us look a bit closer at these corrupted versions to understand the spectrum in higher resolution.

 Mirages, like our dear friend Saint-Expurey experienced, are born of dire and extreme deprivation.
-The body, when its necessities are wrenched away from it for extended periods, begins compensating with fantastic visions.
-These provide emotional comfort to a degree, they’re an expression of intense hope and desire for rescue.
-Yet they can also be extremely dangerous, leading the sufferer chasing down non-existent lakes, horizon line after horizon line, until his energies are utterly depleted.
-Mirages show the incredible ability for the human psyche to flee from it’s present under intense duress.
+The body, when its necessities are wrenched away from it for extended periods, begins compensating with extreme visions that're are produced internally.
+These provide emotional comfort to a degree, they’re an expression of intense hope and desire for alleviation of suffering.

 This is true too in our own lives in less extenuating circumstances.
 If we are deprived too long of the core needs we have innate to our body, minds and spirits; we begin to compensate.

-As we’ve seen, like any powerful life force in the world – communication, fire, sex – vision is neutral.
+As we’ve seen, like any powerful life force in the world – communication, fire, sex, etc. – vision is neutral.
 The ultimate utility of it’s being good or bad depends on how one uses it and for what ends.
 And like any of these powerful forces, it is one that has been utilized through time immemorial for the best and the worst of human achievement.

 Those we often hold up as visionaries and leaders often wrestled, toiled and suffered to heel this capacity for the benefit of themselves and others.
 This often took decades of their lives to accomplish.